Why do people to seek therapy? How can therapy help?

 What can I expect from my first appointment?

 After scheduling an intake, you’ll get an email that confirms your appointment time and has a link to your intake paperwork.
 This paperwork needs to be completed prior to your first session.
-It will orient you towards therapy – especially helpful if you have not attended before, collect some data to provide a starting point as to why you are coming in and what your goals are, set up your billing and contact information, and allow you to schedule and change appointments through the portal.
+It will orient you towards therapy – especially helpful if you have not attended before, collect information as to why you are coming in and what your goals are, set up your billing and contact information, and allow you to schedule and change appointments through the portal.

 Is what I say really confidential?